 So to summarise, just in case you're still wondering, What should you wear after 40?
 Anything you damn well want!

-You can take a look at this gorgeous book using the link above and can also discover more about Ari's project to continue photographing stylish older ladies and the documentary he made over on his website.
+You can discover more about Ari's project to continue photographing stylish older ladies and the documentary he made over on his website.
 You can also follow the Instagram and Facebook pages for more inspiration.